lokeshwar1711/aws-ecs-terraform-production/PROJECT_SUMMARY.md

-# 📊 Project Portfolio Summary
+# AWS ECS Infrastructure Project

-## AWS ECS Production Infrastructure - Terraform
+## Overview

-**Version**: 2.1.0
+Personal project building AWS ECS infrastructure with Terraform.
+Started as a learning exercise and evolved into a production-ready setup.

-**Status**: ✅ Production Ready
+**Current Version**: 2.1.0
-**Last Updated**: December 19, 2025
+**Started**: April 2025

----
+**Status**: Actively maintained

-## 🎯 Project Overview
+## What I Built

-This is a **production-ready AWS ECS infrastructure** built with Terraform, demonstrating enterprise-grade DevOps practices and cloud architecture patterns.
-The project showcases expertise in:
+This project demonstrates my skills in:

 - Infrastructure as Code (IaC) with Terraform
 - AWS Cloud Architecture & Best Practices